-Ask for Customer Reviews – This should be done as soon as a customer buys your product or service.
+The best time to ask for a review is as soon as a customer buys your product or service.
 It is likely that this is the time when they are most excited.
 At that moment, capture that excitement and make the process as easy as possible.

-Incentivise Reviews – Another way to get reviews from previous and current customers is to provide incentives such as free prizes, information, or discounts.
-Give people a reason to re-energize with their experience and remember why they bought your product or service, to begin with.
+Getting reviews from previous and current customers by providing incentives.
+This could be free prizes, information, or discounts.
+Re-energize people about their experience, remembering why they bought your product or service.

-Monitor Your Brand – Most people see this as a mundane task that they simply do not have time for.
-However, there is a simple tool to monitor content that could save your reputation.
+Most people see this as a mundane task that they do not have time for.
+Yet, there is a simple tool to watch content that could save your reputation.
 And better yet it’s free and you may already have access to it.
-If you already have a Google account search for “alerts”, which allows you to receive a notification every time you get reviews or mentions your name or company name.
+If you already have a Google account search for “alerts”.
+It allows you to receive a notification every time you get reviews or mentions your name or company name.

-Respond to Reviews – Whether good or bad, responding to reviews shows that you care about the experience people have.
-In some cases, by promptly responding to reviews you have an opportunity to engage with the reviewer and diffuse a negative situation.
+Responding to reviews shows that you care about people’s experiences.
+It may also give you an opportunity to diffuse a negative situation.
 Of course, if the review goes unanswered for a long period of time you may lose that opportunity.

 Ok, some of you might be thinking, these are great tips but… “I need help now not 6 months ago!”

 My guess is if you are still reading this you are looking to squash some negative reviews or content.
 So here is what you need to know about the process of Online Reputation Management.

 Have you ever had an irate customer?
 They seem to be having a bad day and decide to lash out at your company or organization.
 Online reviews can make or break your business these days, particularly if you don’t have them.
 People are looking at Google, Yelp, and Amazon for reviews to see where they want to spend their money.